 About the Competition

-Formula SAE is an international design and engineering competition, run by the Society of Automotive Engineers.
+One of the major competitions we attend each year is that of Formula SAE.
+It is an international design and engineering competition, run by the Society of Automotive Engineers.
 Originating in the United States over 20 years ago, F-SAE has since spread to Australia, Brazil, Germany, Italy, Japan and the UK.
 The Australasian competition is held annually in December across four days and is usually held at Calder Raceway in Melbourne.
 Teams participate in a series of static and dynamic events, which judge vehicle performance, engineering design, costing, business model and project management.

 Along with the judged events, teams are also involved in all areas of the track experience including registration, pit set up and safety and technical inspections.
 The awards event and design review at the conclusion of the competition also provides the opportunity to receive constructive feedback and network with officials and other teams.

-Endurance (325 points): Aimed at testing the reliability and performance of a vehicle, taken over approximately 22km worth of Autocross laps.
+- Aimed at testing the reliability and performance of a vehicle, taken over approximately 22km worth of Autocross laps